What is a urinary tract infection?

 UTIs in young children and babies

-Although commonplace in adults, a small percentage of children and babies can also get urinary tract infections.
-You should ensure your child is seen by a doctor as soon as possible as it may indicate a more serious problem.
+Ensure that the child is seen by a doctor as soon as possible as it may indicate a more serious problem.
 Keep a look out for the following symptoms.

 - high fever (38°C or above)